mintopia/example-php-project/README.md

 The tools themselves use a standard 1and1internet php build environment image that is maintained.
 In addition we add xdebug to it for IDE debugging.

+Finally, an example GitHub action workflow is included to build and run PHP Unit and PHPCS on push.

 ## Usage

 All the tools can be run using `docker-compose` and work on any x64 platform that can run docker-compose.